Dianne DeNecochea

-Dianne DeNecochea (née Shoemaker; born November 16, 1967) is a professional beach volleyball player from the United States who plays on the AVP Tour.
+Dianne DeNecochea (née Shoemaker; born November 16, 1967) is a retired professional beach volleyball player from the United States who played on the AVP Tour.
 DeNocochea played volleyball at the University of Tennessee and was inducted into the Lady Volunteer Hall of Fame in 2007.
 DeNocochea began playing on the AVP Tour full-time in 2001.
-She has also played professional indoor volleyball in Switzerland, Belgium, and Italy.
+She also played professional indoor volleyball in Switzerland, Belgium, and Italy.